 4. Drugstore Cowboy (Van Sant, 1989)

 This is the second time Drugstore Cowboy made one of my lists.
 Gus Van Sant is known for making movies about disillusioned youth.
 This film stars Matt Dillon, Kelly Lynch, James LeGros and Heather Graham.
 A gang of drifters travel around and knock off drugstores, doing prescription drugs of all sorts.
-This is yet another powerful tale of the dangers of drug use and realistically illustrates each characters decline into crime and poverty.
+This is yet another powerful tale of the dangers of drug use and realistically illustrates each character’s decline into crime and poverty.
+Checking out the ratings for Promises Austin treatment center might be their only hope for redemption.
 In my opinion this is one of Matt Dillon’s best performances.
 A brief encounter with William S. Burroughs, Dillon’s character has a moment of clarity and redemption, and decides to go completely drug free.

 3. Trainspotting (Boyle, 1996)